So your child is the child engaging in all the attention-seeking antics in the classroom? Or, at least, that’s what the teacher tells you…

-Instead of trying to curb behavior that happens outside the home, parents are most helpful with school struggles when they work to teach the wisdom and self-control that will help their child succeed at school.
-Perhaps curious, non-judgmental questions (just a few at a time) could help Lisa begin to see how her behavior impacts her teacher and classmates.
+You don’t have to make it your goal to curb behavior that happens outside the home.
+Instead, parents are most helpful with school struggles when they work to teach the wisdom and self-control that will help their child succeed at school.
+Perhaps curious, non-judgmental questions (just a few at a time) could help Lisa begin to see how her attention-seeking behavior in the classroom impacts her teacher and classmates.
+For example…

-- What are the basic rules your teacher has for all her students?
-What might be the reasons for those rules?
+- What are the basic rules your teacher has for all students?
+What do you think are the reasons for those rules?
 Which rules are easiest for you to follow?
 What makes it easy?
 Which ones are most difficult and why?

-- What are ways that you are respectful of your teacher, and how is that helpful?
+- What are ways that you are respectful to your teacher, and how is that helpful?
 Are there some ways you could be more respectful?

 Let me know how things go!
 Lisa is a good kid who needs wise guidance.
 You can provide that!
 We are here to help!

 UPDATE: As we were prepping this article for publication we asked Jill if should could give us an update on how things were going with her attention-seeking child since her correspondence with Chad.